-Source: ICE, EEX, Thomson Reuters, DEHSt
+Source: ICE, EEX, Thomson Reuters, DEHSt \ hest hid

 The following figure shows an overview of the price development for emission allowances of the third trading period on the London lead market.
-In addition to the daily futures the development of futures for December delivery of the current year is also shown (so-called "front-december future" which expires on 15th December).
-Rather than following the common practice of just looking at settlement prices, our analysis takes into account all trades completed at the exchanges during the reporting period.4 The following graphics are based on volume-weighted average trading prices (VWAP), which fluctuated in November 2014 in an interval between around €6.40 to €7.20.5
+In addition to the daily futures the development of futures for December delivery of the current year is also shown (so-called "front-december future").
+Rather than following the common practice of just looking at settlement prices, our analysis takes into account all trades completed at the exchanges during the reporting period.
+The following graphics are based on volume-weighted average trading prices (VWAP), which fluctuated in January 2015 in an interval between around $\in 6.60$ to $\notin 7.40$ .